-The Shawinigan Ni-Cu property is situated in an area that is well known for hosting Ni-Cu mineralization and is a prime target for Ni-Cu deposits.
-Field and drill testing programs to date have covered only a small area of the property, as most of the previous holes have focused on the area north of the Shawinigan Ni-Cu prospect.
+The Shawinigan property is situated in an area that is well known for hosting Ni-Cu mineralization and is a prime target for Ni-Cu deposits.
+Field and drill testing programs to date have covered only a small area of the property, as most of the previous holes have focused on the area north of the Shawinigan prospect.
 Good potential exists for locating more significant mineralization elsewhere on the property.

-The property is also the host of Lake Huards cobalt prospect located two kilometers east of the lake which was discovered by prospectors in 1956.
+The property is also the host of Lake Huards cobalt prospect which was discovered by prospectors in 1956.

-Subsequent to the three months ended March 31, 2021, the Company signed a non-binding Letter of Intent ("LOI") with Wheeler Mining Company ("Wheeler") on the Wheeler property which comprises a substantial part of the Company's Pine Grove project.
+On April 28, 2021, the Company signed a non-binding LOI with Wheeler Mining Company ("Wheeler") on the Wheeler property which comprises a substantial part of the Company's Pine Grove project.
 Under the terms of the LOI, the Company will buydown the NSR from 7% to 2% for an aggregate consideration of US\$5,000,000 over 6 years.